Thais-PPaiva/MinE/README.md

 3. Enter the hash of the older commit wait the process to be finished
 4. Enter the name of the file you want to see the diferences
 5. Enter the path where the desired file is located.
 (If the especified file is on the main folder, just presss enter).
-6. Once the desired HTMLfile is found the CSV file will be genrated.
+6. Once the desired HTML file is found the CSV file will be genrated.
 7. The generetaed file it will be located on the folder called "Report"

 PS: The file will be named with the name of the file that was verified.